Underground rocket: Solid

 The solid fuel version of the device was limited by the volume of propellant it could carry, which was sufficient for 5 to 20 seconds of operation, enough to create a well up to 20 metres deep.
 The inventor saw further progress in moving on to liquid fuel rockets, expecting their operational time to be measured in tens of minutes, with potential to be eventually increased to a few hours.

 Tsiferov's device was exhibited at VDNKh-USSR; the inventor was promoted to receive the exhibition's gold medal.
 The device and drilling method were patented in a number of countries, including US (1975–1976) and Canada (1977–1978).

 One of the disadvantages of the rocket drill was poor control, as the fluctuations in the ground composition along its way could severely affect its trajectory.
 Eventually, a device to control the underground rocket's trajectory was patented.
 In addition, an auxiliary device for collection of core samples was patented.

 Liquid

 In 1980s, under the supervision of the original inventor's son, Vladimir Tsiferov, the liquid-fuel version of the underground rocket was developed, fueled by gasoline-water mixture and oxygen.
 The most notable feature of this design was its simplicity and ease of manufacturing; except for the drilling head with nozzles, it mostly used off-the-shelf parts.
 This rocket was capable of drilling a well 10 m deep and 1/2 m in diameter within one minute.
-According to Soviet geologist Lev Derbenev, this version of the rocket, "jet drilling device", weighs 17 times less[sic] than a comparable drilling rig, requires 3 times less[sic] fuel, and has 6 to 9 times greater productivity; a single device would provide cost savings of up to 42,000 roubles (53,000 US dollars) in 1984 prices.
+According to Soviet geologist Lev Derbenev, this version of the rocket, "jet drilling device", weighs 17 times less than a comparable drilling rig, requires 3 times less fuel, and has 6 to 9 times greater productivity; a single device would provide cost savings of up to 42,000 roubles (53,000 US dollars) in 1984 prices.